ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 Generally, if DDL is executed in a replication target table, all modifications made before the current DDL are applied to the database, and then the databse is terminated.
 Once oraAdapter(altiAdapter) is terminated, the replication can be executed by re-starting oraAdapter(altiAdapter) after making table schemas identical through executing the same DDL on the target database.

-Refer to the Executing DDL Statements in the *Replicaiton Manual* for other allowed DDL statements.
+Refer to the Executing DDL Statements in the *Replication Manual* for other allowed DDL statements.

+#### LOB Data Type Constraints

+- LOB data type is supported since the Adapter for JDBC version 7.1.0.7.0.
+- LOB data type support depends on OCI compatibility on Oracle 11g and later.
+- To support the LOB data type, set the ADAPTER_LOB_TYPE_SUPPORT property to 1.
+- A table that includes LOB data type has a constraint for the following three properties.
+For more information, please refer to [Properties](#properties).
+  - ORACLE_ERROR_RETRY_COUNT
+  - ORACLE_SKIP_ERROR
+  - ORACLE_ARRAY_DML_MAX_SIZE
+- It is recommended that LOB data update using SELECT FOR UPDATE on the Altibase server is performed after the commit.
+- If users do not commit, LOB data updated by SELECT FOR UPDATE may not be replicated in the following situations:
+  - Error occurs while replicating data which is updated before SELECT FOR UPDATE execution.
+  - SKIP occurs by ORACLE_SKIP_ERROR, ORACLE_SKIP_INSERT, ORACLE_SKIP_UPDATE property while replicating data which is updated before SELECT FOR UPDATE execution.

 ### Startup and Shutdown